 I am a priest thanks to the Spirit working through the Episcopal Diocese of Georgia.
-I am learning to be a co-conspirator for goodness in our community thanks to Savannah-Chatham Citizens Advocacy, Crossfit Steadfast, and others like Emergent Savannah.
-I am passionate about roller derby and skating thanks to the Savannah Derby Devils and Savannah Chicks In Bowls.
+I am learning to be a co-conspirator for goodness in our community thanks to Savannah-Chatham Citizens Advocacy, Crossfit Steadfast, and Emergent Savannah among others.
+I am passionate about roller skating thanks to the Savannah Derby Devils and Chicks In Bowls Savannah.
 I am a well-loved human, thanks to my family, friends, my spouse, the Reverend Guillermo Arboleda.
-I love to go on long walks with Guillermo and our dog, Reina.
+I love to go on long walks and go kayaking with him and our dog, Reina.

 Here's a little bit more about my background.

 I was not raised in the church, so I readily identify with people who feel disconnected to it.
 In fact, a majority of people I love aren't Christian.
 I grew up in an atheist/agnostic family and held those beliefs for most of my life.
 I was prodded by, embarrassed by and harassed by Christians most of my life, who all claimed I would "go to hell" if I wasn't a Christian.
 That sounded hateful and hypocritical to me.
 I became an ardent "spiritual non-religious" seeker claiming nothing but Universal Love as my religion.

 However, after another series of "you'll go to hell" discussions with a Christian in college, I read the Bible for myself.

 I found that Jesus was pretty lovable.
 It was pretty easy for me to believe that he preached and exhibited Universal Love.
 I was amazed at the thought that Universal Love could become human, maybe even in Jesus from Nazareth.

 However, it was the Church and its hypocrisy kept me from casting my lot with the Christians.